Electronic Privacy Information Center: EPIC Administrative Law project

 Through the Administrative Law Project, EPIC aims to compel federal agencies to adopt practices that safeguard privacy and promote transparency.
 EPIC has pursued this mission through extensive comments to agencies, and subsequent lawsuits in instances where agencies fail to adopt EPIC's recommendations.
 Over the last twenty years, EPIC has successfully advocated for individual privacy rights in agency rulemaking proceedings.
 EPIC has also successfully sued the government to force an agency to conduct a public rulemaking as required under the APA.

 Publications and web sites

-EPIC maintains and publishes its biweekly newsletter, the EPIC Alert.
+EPIC maintains and publishes its monthly newsletter, the EPIC Alert.

 EPIC also publishes several books on privacy and open government, including Privacy in the Modern Age: The Search for Solutions, Privacy Law Sourcebook, Privacy and Human Rights, Litigation Under the Federal Open Government Laws, Filters and Freedom, The Public Voice WSIS Sourcebook, and The Consumer Law Sourcebook.

 EPIC maintains web sites for the Privacy Coalition, the Public Voice coalition, and the National Committee for Voting Integrity.